 ~ Where do you get it? ~ The best source of Vitamin C is pretty well known, the faithful orange!
 However for those among us who don't like oranges then most other fruits, mainly citrus fruits, contain vitamin C. Don't forget all the fruit juices now-a-days with "added vitamin C" and such like.

 ~ What if I don't eat any oranges? ~

 Taking supplements is becomming more and more popular these days.
 Which is no bad thing really.
 Vitamin C tablets generally taste nice (assuming here that you like the taste of oranges!).

 I used to be made to take a tablet most day's by my parents (I was always ill with one thing and another) so seen as Vitamin C helps fight off infection they thought it may help.
 I'm not sure whether it did or not - but they tasted nice so I didn't complain!

 As a water-soluble antioxidant, vitamin C is in a unique position to "scavenge" aqueous peroxyl radicals before these destructive substances have a chance to damage the lipids.
 It works along with vitamin E, a fat-soluble antioxidant, and the enzyme glutathione peroxidase to stop free radical chain reactions.

 Free radicals are highly reactive, like what you find up in the Stratosphere [apparantly!], which are all undergoing chemical reactions - which are thought to be reducing the ozone layer.
 (Except them up there are Chlorine radicals, not like those in your body, but never the less I thought i'd share that bit of information with you!)

+Vitamin C contributes to a variety of other biochemical functions.
+These include the biosynthesis of the amino acid carnitine and the catecholamines that regulate the nervous system.
 And, as if that wasn't enough vitamin C also helps the body to absorb iron and to break down histamine - the inflammatory component of many allergic reactions.